Bebb-Protocol-and-Apps/PWS/README.md

 access routes like so http://localhost:4943/?canisterId=ryjl3-tyaaa-aaaaa-aaaba-cai#/testroom needs to be redeployed after every change

+# Alternative 3.
+Run a local vite UI (note that this had issues communicating to the backend canister for some setups in the past)
 npm run vite
 --> runs on port 3000
 access routes like "http://172.30.141.44:3000/#/testroom" (same as on Mainnet)